boyiguo1/BHAM/README.md

 <!-- badges: end -->

-The goal of BHAM is to …
+The goal of BHAM is …

 ## Installation